 Rep. John Napier

-Former Representative from South Carolina's 6th District
+Former Representative for South Carolina’s 6th District

-Sponsorship Analysis
+Analysis

 - H.R.
 7043 (97th): Jobs Incentive Act of 1982